 Launch of large-scale colocation data centre in Amsterdam just the beginning

-After purchasing its domain name for more than $500,000, Datacenter.com has begun its roll-out of large-scale colocation data centres around the world.
+After purchasing its domain name for more than $500,000, Datacenter.com has begun its roll-out of large-scale colocation data centers around the world.

-The first phase of its flagship data centre in Amsterdam (Datacenter.com AMS1) was recently completed with the highly energy-efficient data centre featuring a unique setup with indirect adiabatic cooling technologies while achieving a calculated pPUE figure of 1.04.
+The first phase of its flagship data center in Amsterdam (Datacenter.com AMS1) was recently completed with the highly energy-efficient data center featuring a unique setup with indirect adiabatic cooling technologies while achieving a calculated pPUE figure of 1.04.

-Phase one of this carrier neutral data centre facility in Amsterdam provides 1.800 square metres of net technical colocation space and is now open for business.
+Phase one of this carrier neutral data center facility in Amsterdam provides 1.800 square metres of net technical colocation space and is now open for business.

 “Our company management and engineering team gained trust and commitment from a significant part of those prospects.
 Among them quite a lot of cloud providers, also large ones, planning to reduce the cost of their global network access and improve their business performance,” says Stemen.

-“Our highly efficient data centre infrastructure with high-density power levels and multiple low-latency connectivity options to choose from will cater to the needs of HPC, finance and gaming customers as well.”
+“Our highly efficient data center infrastructure with high-density power levels and multiple low-latency connectivity options to choose from will cater to the needs of HPC, finance and gaming customers as well.”

-Stemen says the facility is one of the most energy-efficient and thus cost-effective data centres in the city with very limited power and cooling capacity required per unit of IT.
+Stemen says the facility is one of the most energy-efficient and thus cost-effective data centers in the city with very limited power and cooling capacity required per unit of IT.